DrTimothyAldenDavis/SuiteSparse/README.md

     GraphBLAS   graph algorithms in the language of linear algebra. https://graphblas.org
-                A stand-alone package that uses cmake to compile; see GraphBLAS/README.txt.
-The rest of SuiteSparse still uses 'make'.
-A cmake setup for all of SuiteSparse is in progress.
                 author: Tim Davis

-    SLIP_LU     solves sparse linear systems in exact arithmetic.
+    SPEX        solves sparse linear systems in exact arithmetic.
                 Requires the GNU GMP and MPRF libraries.
-                This will be soon replaced by a more general package, SPEX, than includes this method (exact sparse LU) and others (sparse exact Cholesky, and sparse exact update/downdate).
+                This will be soon replaced by a more general package, SPEX v3 that includes this method (exact sparse LU) and others (sparse exact Cholesky, and sparse exact update/downdate).
+The API of v3 will be changing significantly.

     AMD         approximate minimum degree ordering.
 This is the built-in AMD function in MATLAB.